PatrickMiller164/PlaylistsByPatrick-SpotifyApp/README.md

 This repository houses the front-end code for my app.
 It was built using React, and is currently deployed on AWS via AWS Amplify.
 This is connected to the back-end via AWS API Gateway and AWS Lambda.
-The back-end was written in Python, and then converted into a webframework using FastAPI.
+The back-end was written in Python, and then converted into a web framework using FastAPI.
+I use the Supabase Python SDK for database management and Terraform to write the server infrastructure as code.

 Here is the link to my app: https://main.d2me7vq60w2nib.amplifyapp.com/